Tour of Idaho

 an east/west road on the south side of a fence line (Water Tank Road).

 No matter how you get there follow Water Tank Road east

 Follow this north about 7.5 miles to Gasten Beattie Well.
 Continue

 north along 0733 another 3.5 miles to Mosby Well.
 Continue north

 another 25+ miles to Big

 Road.
-Along this section of the route is is very easy to get confused
+Along this section of the route it is very easy to get confused

-by a myriad of confusing jeep roads and goat trails.
-The key is to stay
+by a myriad of jeep roads and goat trails.
+A good practice is

 a few miles to Frenchman's